DelphiWorlds/Mosco/README.md

 ## Version History

+v1.7.0 (Sep 15th, 2024)

+* Added back end function for IPA re-sign/build for apps with extensions - [Codex](https://github.com/DelphiWorlds/Codex) v2.4.0 or later can use this feature
+* Minor tweaks

 v1.6.0 (Jan 1st, 2024)

 * Added Deploy Extensions feature to back end - [Codex](https://github.com/DelphiWorlds/Codex) v2.1.0 or later can use this feature